Rape victim criticises Home Secretary over system ‘flaws’ in letter shared by MP

 According to a letter shared by Ms Phillips on Twitter, the victim outlined in horrific detail how she was exploited from the age of 13 and “sold from one gang to another” who would “laugh at how they continued getting away with what they were doing”.

-She accused Suella Braverman of offering statements that were “easy to make” while overseeing a system that has failed to protect victims of sexual exploitation.
+She accused Suella Braverman of offering statements that were “easy to make” while overseeing a system that had failed to protect victims of sexual exploitation.

 The victim questioned how the measures announced by the Government on Monday, such as mandatory reporting of child abuse, would work within the context of a system with “so many flaws”.